Data Breach Response Plan

 • damage to reputation (personal and professional).

-12. Notification to the OAIC and internally within NCS is the responsibility of the Executive Director or in her absence the NCS Accountant.
+12. Notification to the OAIC and internally within NCS is the responsibility of the Executive Director or in their absence the NCS Accountant.

 14. Notifications will follow the format identified in the data breach notification by the OAIC.